Kisii, Kenya: Population statistics

-As of 2019, Kisii town proper had a population of 13,422, with 6,839 male and 6,583 female, and a population density of 4,011/km2 in an area of 3.3 km2.
+As of 2019, Kisii town in its location of Kisii Central had a population of 13,422, with 6,839 male and 6,583 female, and a population density of 4,011/km2 in an area of 3.3 km2.
 It is the second most populous town in terms of population density in Nyanza region after Kisumu.
 The population of the town grew rapidly after the 2007–08 post-election violence.
 The growth was due to the consideration that the town experienced peace becoming the hub for all communities in the country.

 Among Kenya's urban areas, Kisii municipality has a relatively high population density owing to the scarcity of land in the municipality boundaries spurring further expansion of settlement in the outlying area.
 These alternative settlements have been sanctioned by the municipal government which, in turn, has allowed residents to develop their homes just outside the municipality boundary to alleviate this phenomenon.

 Economy

 The economy of Kisii town is derived from commerce and agriculture.
-Crops and fruit cultivated around the area include maize, managu, beans, bananas, pineapples, avocados, pawpaws etc. Cash crops in this area within and outside the municipality include coffee and tea which have been in existence before independence.
-Coffee processing within the municipality is carried out.
+Crops and fruit cultivated around the area include maize, managu, beans, bananas, pineapples, avocados, pawpaws etc. Cash crops in this area within and outside the municipality include coffee and tea which had been in existence before independence.
+Coffee processing within the municipality is also carried out.

-Kisii is the fastest growing town in western Kenya thanks mainly to its high population, political stability and general tranquility.
+Kisii is the fastest growing town in western Kenya due to its high population, political stability and general tranquility.